On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: The principal lemmas

-The following lemma is a vector valued weighted version of \cite[Theorem 2]{rud} and the proof follows the same line of arguments.
-It plays an important part in the proof of the Theorem \ref{mbk} as it will give the convergence of power series form of $F$.
+The result of Rudin \cite[Theorem 2]{rud} states that supremum of $\|e^{if}\|_{A^q}$ is greater than $K_q^n$ where $K_q>1$ is constant and the supremum is taken over all real valued $f\in A^1(\Gamma)$ with norm $\leq n$.
+Below Lemma \ref{sup} shows that the same result even holds for smaller algebra $A^1_\omega(\Gamma)$ (weighted) which is a subalgebra of $A^1(\Gamma)$ and in the vector valued setting.
+The modifications has to be done in accordance to the weight.
+No particular property of weight is used.
+The main idea is to just construct function $g_x$ in \eqref{dgl} in accordance with the weight.
+It plays an important part in the proof of the main theorem as it will give the convergence of power series form of $F$.